njmsaikat/njmsaikat/README.md

 Here are some ideas to get you started:
 -->

-- 🌱 I’m currently learning Database Relations, Python, Django & ReactJS
+- 🌱 I’m currently learning Database Relations, PostgreSQL, Python, Django & ReactJS

 - 🔭 Worked on Web-Design and Developing, PHP, MySql, Wordpress, Shopify

-- 👯 Comfortable with Git, Docker, NGINX, Digital Ocean, Looking forward to work on AWS
+- 👯 Comfortable with Git, Docker, NGINX, Apache, Digital Ocean, Looking forward to work on AWS

 <!--